 The LASIK and other corneal refractive procedures are done at Quincy Laser Eye Center at 300 Congress Street, Suite #207 Quincy MA 02169.
 It is in the same building on the same floor as the Nielsen Eye Center Quincy location.
 The center was built specifically for LASIK.
 Family members are welcome to watch through a large glass viewing area into the Laser suite.
 You will need someone to drive you home on the day of your procedure, as you will be given a mild sedative.

 At The Nielsen Eye Center, our policy is to arrange affordable monthly payments in order to help fit LASIK into your budget.
 As compared with eyeglasses and contact lenses, LASIK can pay for itself in a few years.
 Eyeglasses usually have to be replaced once a year or so and contact lenses, depending on the type, can be extremely costly.
-We have partnered with Green Sky and Care Credit, health care financing options, for patients.
+We have partnered with Care Credit, health care financing options, for patients.

 Once we know if you are a qualified Lasik candidate or establish a procedure that’s better for you, we can give you an exact figure.
 We sometimes have a special promotion running, and if that is the case, we will let you know.